 There is nothing silly about teaching your dog tricks.
-The more tricks a dog knows, the more stimulated his mind, and the more fun it has in life.
+The more tricks a dog knows, the more stimulated his mind, and the more fun in life.

 Trick training is limited only to what you want to teach your dog.
 Teach your dog to sit up and beg, maybe even to dance.
 Or you can teach your dog to help you.
 The sky is the limit!